MarkAAmaro/Mark-A-Portfolio/README.md

 **Contact**

 If you have any questions or would like to get in touch with me, please feel free to reach out via email: manthonyamaro@yahoo.com.

+Criteria Note: Link for placeholders use Pre-work-study to fulfill requirement